-And panic that you need to find a new position and have perhaps underestimated how long it can take.
+The panic that you need to find a new position and have perhaps underestimated how long it can take.
 Identify a job, apply, get called to an interview (and called back again perhaps) and then wait for the result.
-And that is if you are successful at all stages.
+That is if you are successful in all stages.
 Just listening to hearing how tricky it is out there can bring on anxiety; so what is called for is a cool head and some clear thinking.
-This is s moment for cold practical process that you do all you can to remove emotion from.
-The emotional part is invariably our downfall, so clear away all the ‘what if’s’ and the potential for negative outcomes and prepare solidly and expect that there will be knock backs but that is all part of the learning and when that is in place bring back the emotional responses that make you who you are.
+This is s moment for a cold practical process that you do all you can to remove emotion from.
+The emotional part is invariably our downfall, so clear away all the ‘what if’s’, and the potential for negative outcomes.
+Prepare yourself solidly and expect that there will be knockbacks, but that is all part of the learning, and when that is in place, bring back the emotional responses that make you who you are.
 So for any job you want, whether you have identified it or not yet, you will need

 - Time spend understanding what you excel at and who you want to work for – and then research on the right sort of companies for you.

 All too often I start to work with people after they have used a scattergun approach feeling ‘this is so straightforward and I am an intelligent able person I must be able to do this myself’.

 - In being non-specific you make yourself hard to place (they would like to help if they only knew what you wanted!).

 - You are flattering no one by making it clear that yours is a general application (think in terms of dating here – if they will go out with everyone do you want them?)